brillout/wildcard-api/docs/readme.template.md

 }
 ~~~

-The `context` object is available to your endpoint functions as `this`.
+The context object is available to endpoint functions as `this`.

 ~~~js
 // Node.js server